Call Today For A Free Consultation(713) 829-4317

 Destruction of Passenger Vehicles in A Texas Truck Accident

-Lawyer for Truck Accident & Truck Injury
+Lawyer for Truck Accident and Truck Injuries

 Our Truck Accident Lawyer wants you to know that the trucking industry is regulated by both federal and state laws.
 The federal regulations have to be followed in all 50 states.
 The trucking industry is heavily regulated in an effort to help protect the public who share the roadways with these large trucks who could be transporting dangerous products.
 The federal regulations for truck safety come from the U.S. Department of Transportation.
 The U.S. Department of Transportation creates the regulations for the areas of vehicle maintenance, size, driving operations of the Truck Company, and driver safety and training of the truck driver.
 The federal regulation is a complex area of law and it is important to stay up-to-date on the current developments and changes within the trucking industry.
 If a truck driver or trucking company fails to follow these regulations many could be waiting time bombs ready to explode in the form of a truck accident.